 Cellules souches mésenchymateuses: A Versatile Source of Tissue Regeneration

 Cellules souches mésenchymateuses (MSC) have emerged as a promising therapeutic tool due to their remarkable ability to differentiate into a wide range of cell types.
-These multipotent stem cells, found in various tissues such as bone marrow, tissu adipeux, et sang de cordon ombilical, possess the unique capacity to self-renew and give rise to specialized cells, y compris les ostéoblastes, chondrocytes, et adipocytes.
+These multipotent stem cells, found in various tissues such as bone marrow, tissu adipeux, et le sang du cordon ombilical, possess the unique capacity to self-renew and give rise to specialized cells, y compris les ostéoblastes, chondrocytes, et les adipocytes.
 This versatility makes MSCs a valuable source for tissue regeneration and repair.

 Therapeutic Applications of Mesenchymal Stem Cells: Une frontière prometteuse